MirjamOdile/babyCARDS/README.md

 ## Thanks

-Thanks to Constantine Boussalis, Travis Coan and John Cook for their collaboration and their contributions to the data and code! ⭐🌟
+Thanks to Constantine Boussalis, Travis Coan, John Cook and Mohit Gupta for their collaboration and their contributions to the data and code! ⭐🌟